Bullet Girls 2: Gameplay

 Similar to the first game, Bullet Girls 2 is a shooter video game with erotic elements.
 It is a full sequel, and incorporates additional content including new characters, new actions, as well as systems that "users have been waiting for".
 This includes an expansion to the "interrogation training" feature which premiered in the first game, where users "extract critical information from the opposing side", but is mostly just touching and groping the girls using various items.
-Also present is a new "panty-seeing feature" and enhanced interrogation mode allowing the player to "interrogate" two girls at once.
+Also present is an enhanced interrogation mode allowing the player to interrogate two girls at once.
 Players are able to remodel and level-up in-game weapons in order to increase their performance.
 Additionally, certain weapon types work better with certain girls.
 There are also numerous outfits for the girls that can be equipped, including a mask worn by Full Frontal from Mobile Suit Gundam, ultimately amounting to over 14,400 different combinations.

 Numerous battlefields can be played on, including a Shimakaze map where the girls fight on top of a battleship.
 Similar to the first game, Bullet Girls 2 revolves around a group of girls belonging to the "Ranger Club", a school organization which trains members in defensive tactics.
 Players control the girls and battle with weapons to counter enemies.
 Characters Aya Hinamoto (voiced by Mao Ichimichi) and Ran Saejima (voiced by Eriko Matsui) return from Bullet Girls with additional characters Rumi Yukishiro and Meiko Hoshikawa being newly playable.
 Story-wise, Bullet Girls 2 is a continuation from the first; Aya encounters a pair of mysterious girls during a mission, and her advisor informs her of a mock battle against Elda Private Institute, leading to Elda Private fighting Aya's own school Misakimori Private Academy.
 Bullet Girls 2 is played from a third-person perspective.